 I’ve definitely been blessed enough to have people in my life that are like me.
 You can do whatever you like.

 What would you have wanted to hear about the promise of STEM as a young person?

-What advice do you have for kids exploring the world and discovering what they’re interested in?
+What advice do you have for students today?

-Just take your time, however, things are presenting right now, [that] doesn’t mean it’s going to be forever.
-And you don’t know, you don’t have to know every day, you can figure it out along the way.
+Take your time.
+However things are presenting right now, [that] doesn’t mean it’s going to be forever.
+You can figure it out along the way.
 Don’t let things discourage you because life is rough sometimes, but you always end up on the other side, and be positive.